 Not sure what zany custom you want to partake in?
 Here are some options to choose from.
 You can even do more than one.
 I mean, there is no harm in following these Hispanic good luck rituals for the New Year.
 Want to attract good fortune and travel more?
 Here are the top Hispanic New Year’s traditions and rituals to help you manifest your wishes.

 Why do people kiss at midnight?
 Because it is supposed to ensure that you will be lucky in love all year long.
 If you are in a romantic relationship and don’t kiss your partner at midnight, you may be in for a year of coldness.

 Want good luck in the new year?
 Do like lots of Latinos do and pop one grape for every month of the year at the stroke of midnight.
 Some people make a wish with each grape they gobble.

 Pick the right color underwear.

 The trick to getting what you want in the new year is to wear the right color underwear, according to some.
 If you want peace, wear white.
-If you what money, wear yellow.
+If you what money and good fortune, wear yellow.
 If you want love, wear red.